In situ lymphoid neoplasia: ISFL

 The diagnosis of ISFL requires that sensitive immunochemistry methods find that germinal centers but not other sites of involved lymph follicles contain monotonous-appearing or sometimes atypical lymphocytes that strongly express Bcl2 due to a t(13:18)(q32:q21) translocation.
 Usually, these cells also strongly express CD10 moderately express CD20 and Bcl6, and proliferate slowly as defined by their Ki-67 levels.
 The follicles often have a reactive, hyperplastic appearance but the follicular mantle as well as the surrounding lymphoid tissue retain an overall normal architecture.
 ISFL is associated with overt FL that occurs concurrently in the same or other lymphoid tissues in 16-23% of cases.

 At diagnosis or thereafter, ISFL may also be associated with other lymphoid malignancies including splenic marginal zone lymphoma, CLL/SLL, marginal zone lymphoma, peripheral T-cell lymphoma not otherwise specified, and classical Hodgkin lymphoma.

 Differential diagnosis

 ISFL is distinguished form reactive hyperplastic germinal centers by the presence of lymphocytes that expression the markers cited in the previous section, particularly Bcl2.
 However, ISFL is associated with overt FL that occurs concurrently in the same or other lymphoid tissues in 16-23% of cases.
-Screening studies such as CT scans and bone marrow examinations are recommended to determine the presence of splenic FL, marginal zone lymphoma, CLL/SLL, marginal zone lymphoma, peripheral T-cell lymphoma not otherwise specified, or classical Hodgkin lymphoma.
+Screening studies such as CT scans and bone marrow examinations are recommended to determine the presence of splenic FL, marginal zone lymphoma, CLL/SLL, peripheral T-cell lymphoma not otherwise specified, or classical Hodgkin lymphoma.